Pterobranchia: Biology

 Pterobranchs are small worm-like filter feeders living on the ocean floor, often in relatively deep waters.
 Like their relatives, the acorn worms, their body is divided into three parts: an anterior proboscis, a collar, and a trunk.
 The proboscis is wide and flattened at the tip, and in most species contains glands that secrete a tube of organic material in which the pterobranch spends its adult life.
 The animals are mostly colonial, with several zooids living together in a cluster of tubes.
 In some species, the individual zooids within the colony are connected by stolons.
 The single member in the genus Atubaria is unusual in lacking the tubes typical of other pterobranchs, living as a naked zooid on corals.
 Recently, Atubaria has been regarded as a questionable species by Tassia et al. (2016) and is no longer considered valid.

 The collar bears a number of large arms, each of which includes a row of tentacles along one side.
 The number of arms varies between species, with anything from one to nine pairs.
 The tentacles are covered in cilia and aid in filtering food from the water.
 The trunk includes a simple tubular gut, and is curved over so that the anus projects upwards, lying dorsal to the collar.
 Cephalodiscus and Atubaria have a single pair of gill slits in the pharynx, although Rhabdopleura has none.

 Development of pterobranchs have been studied only in Rhabdopleura from Plymouth (Rhabdopleura compacta) and from Bermuda (Rhabdopleura normani).
 Both of these species are dioecious, with the fertilised egg hatching to produce a free-swimming ciliated larva.
-Despite the close relationship between the two groups, the larva does not resemble that of the acorn worms; they are "planula-like".
+Despite the close relationship between the two groups, the larva does not resemble that of the acorn worms; they are "planula-like", and do not feed (lecithotrophic).
 Eventually, the larva settles onto the substrate and metamorphoses to an adult.
 Alternatively, they also reproduce asexually by budding to create a new colony.